BEN J HENRY

-Whatever your creative interests, from art and architecture to photography and film, you’re likely to hit dry spells, where those creative juices that once flowed so easily appear to have evaporated.
+Whatever your creative interests, from art and architecture to photography and film, you’re likely to hit dry spells.
+Those creative juices that once flowed so easily appear to have evaporated.
 It’s not surprising that so many artists, like William Blake and Salvador Dali, found inspiration in the playground of their dreams.
 So what happens when you bring awareness into the dream state?

 In a lucid dream, we can choose the locations.
 We can explore our old homes and favourite childhood spots, venturing into rooms and seeing what memories unfold.
 Literally walking down memory lane, we sift through our memory banks like old photo albums, waking with a compulsion to reach for Whatsapp: ‘Do you remember that time…’

 Or we can choose to create something else entirely.
 Once I have planned to write a scene for my novel that involves a new location, I visit this location in a lucid dream.
 I explore the scene, searching for details that I might capture, in an environment infinitely more engaging than closing my eyes at my desk.
 In a lucid dream, you co-create with your subconscious.